 In this first systematic introduction to the topic, Wu Hang provides a much-needed narrative of the development of Chinese art across all media during a period of radical social, political and economic change in China.

-This richly illustrated survey considers contemporary Chinese art both in the context of China’s specific historical experience and in the global arena, providing a much-needed narrative of the development of Chinese art across all media during a period of radical social, political and economic change.
+This richly illustrated and easy-to-navigate chronological survey considers contemporary Chinese art both in the context of China’s specific historical experience and in the global arena.

 Wu Hung explores:

 • The emergence of avant-garde or contemporary art – as opposed to officially sanctioned art – in the public sphere after the Cultural Revolution

 • The mobilization by young artists and critics of a nationwide avant-garde movement in the mid-1980s

 • The re-emphasis on individual creativity in the late 1980s

 • The heightened spirit of experimentation of the 1990s

 • The catapulting of contemporary Chinese art into the global arena from the 1990s onwards.